2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/GenResistance/status/1282200096482791430

-### Federal agent shoves protestor | July 11th
+### Federal agent shoves protester | July 11th

 Footage shows a federal agent running on the sidewalk, screaming "Get out of the way."
 He then shoves an individual to the ground.
 The individual does not appear to be in his way.
-Another federal agent walks behind, telling protestors to "Get off the sidewalk."
-Protestors ask where they are supposed to go and the agent does not answer.
+Another federal agent walks behind, telling protesters to "Get off the sidewalk."
+Protesters ask where they are supposed to go and the agent does not answer.

 tags: protester, shove